Sin-tel/justidraw/README.md

 Experimental DAW.

-This is made to work with a drawing tablet on Windows (wintab driver).
+For the optimal experience, use with a drawing tablet on Windows (wintab driver). macOS/Linux  work but only mouse input.

 # how to run